input-leap/wiki-prs/wiki/Command-Line.md

 ## <a name="linux">Linux/Unix</a>

-If Barrier has been installed using a package manager or equivalent it should already be in your `$PATH`.
+If Input Leap has been installed using a package manager or equivalent it should already be in your `$PATH`.

 If installed using flatpak, you can run the command line client like this: